ISM Heinrich Krämer GmbH & Co. KG on data protection

 Routine deletion and blocking of personal data

-In the event that the purpose of storage is cancelled or if a storage period prescribed by European guidelines and regulations or any other relevant legislature expires, the personal data will be blocked or deleted routinely in accordance with the statutory provisions.
+If the originally intended purpose no longer applies, or at the end of a storage period stipulated in the European directives and regulations or other relevant legislation, the personal data will be routinely blocked or deleted in accordance with the statutory provisions.

-The criterion for duration of storage of personal data is the respective statutory retention period.
-After the deadline, the corresponding data is routinely deleted, if it is no longer required to fulfil the contract or to initiate a contract.
+The amount of time for which personal data is stored is determined by the respective statutory retention period.
+The data is routinely deleted at the end of this period, unless it is still required to initiate or perform a contract.

-Right to access /deletion and modification of personal data
+Right of access / erasure and rectification of personal data

-If you have questions that this data protection statement could not answer or if you would like more detailed information, do not hesitate to contact us.
+If you have any questions that are not answered by this privacy statement, or if you would like more detailed information about a certain aspect, please do not hesitate to contact us.

 ISM Heinrich Krämer GmbH & Co.
 KG